Analyzing Planner Design Trade-offs for MAPF under ADG-based Realistic Execution

 \subsection{MAPF Problem}

 A \emph{MAPF problem}~\cite{Stern2019benchmark} is typically defined on a discrete undirected graph $\mathcal{G}_M = (\mathcal{V}_M, \mathcal{E}_M)$, with a set of robots $\mathcal{R} = \{r_1, \dots, r_I\}$ where each robot has a start and a goal location.
 A \emph{MAPF plan} consists of collision-free paths for all robots to reach their goals.
 In the standard formulation, time is discretized into timesteps, and each robot can either move to an adjacent vertex or wait.
 Collisions occur if two robots occupy the same vertex or traverse the same edge in opposite directions at the same timestep.
-The most common objective is to minimize the sum of costs (SoC), defined as the total number of timesteps across all robots.